 New York Vehicle Exhaust Noise Laws

 Many car enthusiasts decide to modify their car’s exhaust system, but there are laws governing the noise limit your vehicle can produce.
-We have included a summary of car and motorcycle exhaust noise laws and relevant citations from New York laws below.
+We have included a summary of car and motorcycle exhaust noise laws and relevant law excerpts from New York laws below.

 New York Exhaust Noise Laws Summary: